 The Viral Ad Network has available its own Slideshare presentation, Charity Viral Seeding (above), which features a case study on World Wildlife Fund (WWF) enlisting their company for it’s Connect 2 Earth campaign.
 Slides 7 and 8 of the presentation shows how they help distribute the video content to go viral and spearhead their digital outreach.

-"The WWF 'It all comes back to you' campaign was a really interesting one to work on, as it showed the impact and value that social video campaigns can have for charities," said Quigley.
-"After about 1 month – we've seeded [the campaign] to about 500 sites, and generated an initial seed of 70,000 views this had grown to over 1 million views."
+“The WWF ‘It all comes back to you‘ campaign was a really interesting one to work on, as it showed the impact and value that social video campaigns can have for charities,” said Quigley.
+“After about 1 month – we’ve seeded to about 500 sites, and generated an initial seed of 70,000 views this had grown to over 1 million views.”
 (You can watch the video of that campaign below.)

 Viral Video “Seeding” Tips for Cause-Related Marketing